kyma-project/kyma/docs/backup/08-01-create-backup.md

     Scheduled backup
     </summary>

-To set up periodic backups, use Schedule custom resources.
+Kyma already comes with a periodic backup which is scheduled to run once a day every day from Monday to Friday.
+To set up other periodic backups, use Schedule custom resources.
 Deploy Schedule custom resources in the `kyma-system` Namespace to instruct the Velero Server to schedule a cluster backup.
 Make sure the indentation is correct.

 A sample scheduled backup configuration looks like this: